 A private company limited by guarantee in England or Wales must have at least one director, one member, and may have a secretary.

-If you are planning to register a private company limited by guarantee for the charitable purpose(es), you must appoint three officers as the trustees (directors).
+If you are planning to establish a private company limited by guarantee for the charitable purpose(es), you must appoint three officers as the trustees (directors).